munificent/journal/_posts/2013-12-08-babys-first-garbage-collector.md

 }
 {% endhighlight %}

 But there's a bug here.
 Do you see it?
 We're recursing now, but we aren't checking for *cycles*.
-If you have a bunch of pairs that point each other in a loop, this will overflow the stack and crash.
+If you have a bunch of pairs that point to each other in a loop, this will overflow the stack and crash.

 To handle that, we just need to bail out if we get to an object that we've already processed.
 So the complete `mark()` function is: